 This situation may or may not be exactly as many Randsburg residents like it.
 The houses pocked unevenly around the town out into the desert are quiet, and desert-dwellers often have their own reasons for being here that have nothing to do with nostalgia.

 Roger was the only person in the central strip of the town that did not seem interested in selling me anything.
 I squinted at the facade of a white stucco strip mall halfway down the street, and read a hand-painted sign that said “CALIGARI’S WORKSHOP: A NON-BUSINESS.”
-I did not know what a non-business was, so I decided to find out.
+I didn’t know what a non-business was, so I decided to find out.

 I was disoriented because of the indoor shade and the shafts of light cutting through the dust, but my eyes adjusted and I saw, to my right, a large collection of black-and-white photographs arranged in a sort of crowded, compact museum, and to my left, a man with a beard who looked like Father Time, working at a drafting table.
 Behind him were a wall of extraordinary, absurd hand-painted signs.
 They in large part did not reference real companies or products, and it seemed obvious that he had painted them himself.